pebeliss/pebeliss/README.md

 <br>
 ### ☀️**Current interests**☀️

-I'm currently interested in deepening my knowledge on:
+I'm currently interested in deepening my knowledge in:
 - Software development
+- Model Context Protocol (MCP) and AI Agents
+- Internet protocols
 - IT architecture
 - Cloud computing & platforms
 - Blockchains and their interplay with LLMs and other ML models